eslint/eslint/docs/rules/no-param-reassign.md

 ## Options

-This rule takes one option, an object, with a boolean property `"props"`.
-It is `false` by default.
-If it is set to `true`, this rule warns against the modification of parameter properties.
+This rule takes one option, an object, with a boolean property `"props"` and an array `"ignorePropertyAssignmentsFor"`. `"props"` is `false` by default.
+If `"props"` is set to `true`, this rule warns against the modification of parameter properties unless they're included in `"ignorePropertyAssignmentsFor"`, which is an empty object by default.

 ### props